cosmos72/stmx/README.md

   Be aware that the transaction is not yet committed when the forms registered with BEFORE-COMMIT run.
 This means in particular:

+  - There is no guarantee that the commit will succeed.

   - If the forms signal an error when executed, the error is propagated to the caller, forms registered later with BEFORE-COMMIT are not executed, and the transaction rolls back.